Data protection

 • Youtube

-In the following, we inform you about the processing of your personal data and about your rights as a data subject in the area of our social media pages.
+Below we inform you about the processing of your personal data and about your rights as a data subject in the area of our social media pages.

-Visit a social media page
+Visiting a social media page

 a.
 Instagram